zwoop/askr/README.md

 ```
 #!/usr/bin/env askr
 #
-# The order of the sections does not matter, but evaluation always happens in a pipline ordering:
+# The order of the sections does not matter, but evaluation always happens in a pipeline ordering:
 #
 #    input -> filter(s) -> output
 #